1zun4/openwrt-tailscale/README.md

 ### 6. Use the Portable Version of Tailscale

-- Replace the existing `tailscale` and `tailscaled` binaries with the portable version:
+- Replace the installed `tailscale` and `tailscaled` binaries with the portable version:

 ```sh
 rm /usr/sbin/tailscaled